Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Introduction

-The existence of regimes of stable oscillations in ocean circulation has recently been demonstrated by Pohl et al. \cite{pohl22} for specific combinations of past continental configuration and climatic state.
+The existence of regimes of stable self-sustained oscillations in ocean circulation has recently been demonstrated by Pohl \emph{et al.} \cite{pohl22} for specific combinations of past continental configuration and climatic state using the EMIC cGENIE.
 The oscillations have been invoked to explain both the poorly-oxygenated oceans that pervaded several hundreds of millions of years ago \cite{Tostevin2020}, when marine life started diversifying in the marine realm \cite{Alroy2008}, as well as enigmatic thousand-year scale cycles identified in marine sediments of the deep geological past \cite{Dahl2019}.
 Based on recent studies that pinpoint the tight coupling between marine redox conditions and marine biodiversity \cite{Penn2018,Stockey2021,Deutsch2015a,Rubalcaba2020}, the authors conclude that the simulated high-frequency variability in ocean redox conditions would have constituted harsh conditions for the development of marine life at that time.
-This study exemplifies the implications that such oscillations have for our understanding of the evolution of both global climate and marine biodiversity, but also highlights the need to better characterize the physical mechanisms causing these oscillations.
-Pohl et al. \cite{pohl22} focused on the consequences of the resulting state transitions in ocean circulation for ocean oxygenation and the interpretation of geological redox indicators, rather than on the underlying mechanisms of the oscillations.
-In addition, the experimental setup used by the authors, involving complex land mass shapes and configurations, as well as the presence in the model of a variety of climatic and biogeochemical feedbacks, creates challenges for detailed analysis.
-As a result, the physical mechanisms causing the stable oscillations and state transitions in ocean dynamics in cGENIE remain to be fully elucidated.
+The study by Pohl \emph{et al.} \cite{pohl22} exemplifies the implications that such oscillations have for our understanding of the evolution of both global climate and marine biodiversity, but also highlights the need to better characterise the physical mechanisms causing these oscillations.
+It focused on the consequences of the resulting state transitions in ocean circulation for ocean oxygenation and the interpretation of geological redox indicators, rather than on the underlying mechanisms of the oscillations.
+In addition, the experimental setup used by the authors, involving complex land mass shapes and configurations, as well as the presence in the model of a variety of climatic and biogeochemical feedbacks, creates challenges for a detailed analysis.
+As a result, the physical mechanisms causing the stable self-sustained oscillations and state transitions in ocean dynamics in cGENIE remain to be fully elucidated.